jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-11-19.md

 Agenda Notes:

 Minutes:
+* Off the record discussions, should be held off camera.
+A new section of the agenda will be created for sensitive discussions, and a summary placed into the minutes.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ================================================================================